zhangwurongyan/p8105_hw1_wz2507/ds-hw-1.md

 mean(num_fac)
 ```

-Logical vector changed from “True” or “False” to “1” and “0”.
-Character
+Comment: Logical vector changed from “True” or “False” to “1” and “0”.
-vector changed from character to “NA”’s.
-Factor vector changed to
+Character vector changed from character to “NA”’s.
+Factor vector changed
-numbers.
+to numbers.
 The mean of the logical variable did not change, character
 variables still could not take the mean, and the mean of factor variable
 can be taken.
 Factor and logical variable can be divided into different
 levels and can be presented as numbers after the command as.numeric, so
-both of them can take the mean after transformed them into numerics.
+both of them can take the mean after transformed them into
+numerics(factor variables converted to “1”, “2” and “3”’s in this case).
 However, character variables cannot be presented as numbers so it could
 not take the mean.